LBlend/ifimysteriet/README.md

 ## Stage 1 - Website with hidden message in a photo

 The best way to reach people at my university anonymously was through the app Jodel, and that's were it all started.
-I posted a link to my newly created website [ifimysteriet.com](ifimysteriet.com) which lead to a website containing a PGP key and an image.
+I posted a link to my newly created website [ifimysteriet.com](ifimysteriet.com) which lead to a website containing a PGP key (I don't know why I included that tbh.
+Makes no snese) and an image.
 This had a text file embedded inside of it, hidden using openstego...

 ```txt
 dccde3a5b7cp6gebdehjxeyj5e2n27delyvgy2ctxbsprvx7cxcvm6ad.løk